Online Course Information

 These are not self-paced courses.
 Once your course is opened you may access the course at any time from any computer with access to the Internet.
 Students are expected to regularly login to the course website in order to complete learning activities and actively participate in the class.
 The purpose of online education is to allow students with hectic schedules to take classes.
-Thus, having a "busy week" or other demanding situation is not a valid excuse for not completing coursework.
+Thus, having a "busy week" or other demanding situations is not a valid excuse for incomplete coursework.

 Online Course Technology Needs:

 Regular and reliable access to the internet for online coursesJust as you need reliable transportation to get to face-to-face classes, you must have regular access to the Internet to get to your online class.

 - Windows 2000, XP or later